lumeland/lume.land/plugins/imagick.md

 export default site;
 ```

-This option allows to customize the cache folder.
+This option allows customizing the cache folder.
 For example:
 `cache: "_imagick-cache"`.